 The investment in education technology ticks up in 2017 despite an all-time low in 2016, making it evident that eLearning is the way forward.
 The opportunities that are available for educators and students in the online environment continue to expand.
 Today’s educators (and students) are now faced with a decision – what is the best online teaching technology to use?
 Here we will go over some of the most important criteria that you should consider before fully committing to a platform.
+If you want to learn more about getting the most out of these platforms, you can check out this educational technology guide.

 No matter how inspiring a new technology may be on its own, it will always rely on the technology that is around it.
 Put it another way, a technology puts its pants on one leg at a time just like the rest of us, and those pants need to match the rest of the outfit.